 The literature program of this course examines the theme of the moral consequences of human action from different cultural perspectives.
 After working with their required summer reading (Early Autumn), students begin their study of the tragic hero with the reading of Sophocles' Oedipus Rex and Shakespeare's Macbeth.
 Students will contrast the classic hero with the modern anti-hero in Slaughterhouse-Five.
+They delve into a non-Western conception of the hero via Gene Luen Yang's graphic novel, American Bom Chinese, which draws heavily from the early Chinese novel Monkey, or Journey to the West.
 They examine another perspective on moral action through Khaled Hosseini's A Thousand Splendid Suns, which considers the treatment of women under the Taliban in Afghanistan.
 Another unit is devoted to persuasive writing about a contemporary controversial issue to develop skills in argumentation and rhetoric, accompanied by a library research unit and a non-fiction independent reading assignment.
 Writing assignments are based on the literature studied in class and on independent reading.
 Students practice the various stages of the writing process, i.e., shaping a thesis, developing and documenting it with appropriate material, and revising and editing successive drafts.
 Vocabulary development, MCAS preparation, writing conventions, and literary analysis are integral parts of the curriculum.
 Summer reading is required.